box/developer.box.com/guides/tooling/salesforce-toolkit/index.md

 Toolkit methods that take `accessToken` as a parameter can use the service account credentials by sending `null` for the `accessToken` value.

-If a value is passed in `accessToken`, the API call to Box will be done with the access token sent.
+If a value is passed in `accessToken`, the API call to Box is done with the access token sent.
 It is up to the developer to ensure the token being passed is valid and the user associated with the token has permissions to perform the requested operation.